OSAdams/alumni-training-code-solutions/express-intro/express-intro-quiz-notes.md

 - What is Express useful for?

+  - Responding to `http requests`, creating RESTful web services, serving files, and building API's.

 - How does Express fit into a full-stack web application?

+  - `express` handles the server-side logic, handling API requests to your server.

 - How do you add `express` to your package dependencies?

+  - Using the command `npm i express`

 - What Express application method starts the server and binds it to a network `port`?

+  - `const app = express()` -> `app.listen(PORT, CALLBACKFN)`

 - What is a network `port`?

+  - A communication endpoint, a number which identifies processes or network services on a specified network location, the _port_

 ## Notes